 The report is in six parts to reflect the topics and issues raised in the focus groups.
 The first talks about the way in which these people live their lives and the issues that are important to them.
 The second deals with the services they receive; what they find helpful and where there are problems.
 The third part is concerned with communication; the way information is provided and attitudes which promote or prevent good communication.
 The fourth section discusses resources.
-Section five presents people's views of charters and the kinds of things they wanted to see included in a new charter; and a final section sets out our recommendations for the development of the new Charter.
+Section five presents people's views of charters and the kinds of things they wanted to see included in a new charter; and a final section sets out our recommendations for the development of better services, including approaches to be used in forming the new charter.